-1. SCOPE 1.1.
-This procedure covers the quantitative determination of the asphalt binder content of asphalt mixtures by testing a sample with a nuclear gauge that utilizes neutron-thermalization techniques.
-1.2.
+- 1.1.
+This procedure covers the quantitative determination of the asphalt binder content of asphalt mixtures by testing a sample with a nuclear gauge that utilizes neutron-thermalization techniques. - 1.2.
 The values expressed in SI units are to be regarded as the standard.
-The inch-pound equivalents of the SI units may be approximate.
-1.3.
+The inch-pound equivalents of the SI units may be approximate. - 1.3.
 Nuclear gauge operations and maintenance are not covered in detail.
-See the manufacturer's manual for details.
-1.4.
+See the manufacturer's manual for details. - 1.4.
 This test method involves potentially hazardous materials, operations, and equipment.
 This method does not purport to address all of the safety concerns associated with its use.
 All operators will be trained in radiation safety prior to operating nuclear gauges.
 Some agencies require the use of personal monitoring devices such as a thermoluminescent dosimeter or film badge.

-2. REFERENCED DOCUMENTS 2.1.
-AASHTO Standards: M 231, Weighing Devices Used in the Testing of Materials T 2, Sampling of Aggregates T 11, Materials Finer Than 75-μm (No. 200) Sieve in Mineral Aggregates by Washing T 27, Sieve Analysis of Fine and Coarse Aggregates T 40, Sampling Asphalt Materials T 110, Moisture or Volatile Distillates in Hot Mix Asphalt (HMA) T 168, Sampling Bituminous Paving Mixtures T 248, Reducing Samples of Aggregate to Testing Size T 255, Total Evaporable Moisture Content of Aggregate by Drying T 329, Moisture Content of Hot Mix Asphalt (HMA) by Oven Method 3.
-SUMMARY OF METHOD 3.1.
+2.1.
+AASHTO Standards:

+- M 231, Weighing Devices Used in the Testing of Materials - R 66, Sampling Asphalt Materials - R 76, Reducing Samples of Aggregate to Testing Size - T 2, Sampling of Aggregates - T 11, Materials Finer Than 75-μm (No. 200) Sieve in Mineral Aggregates by Washing - T 27, Sieve Analysis of Fine and Coarse Aggregates - T 110, Moisture or Volatile Distillates in Hot Mix Asphalt (HMA) - T 168, Sampling Bituminous Paving Mixtures - T 255, Total Evaporable Moisture Content of Aggregate by Drying - T 329, Moisture Content of Asphalt Mixtures by Oven Method

+3.1.
 This procedure can be used for rapid determination of the asphalt binder content of asphalt mixtures.
 It is suitable for quality control and acceptance testing for construction and for research and development applications.
 This procedure is useful in the determination of asphalt binder content only and does not provide for gradation analysis.

 - 3.2.
 This procedure determines the asphalt binder content of a test sample by comparing the measured asphalt binder content with previously established calibration data.
 The asphalt binder content is expressed as a percentage of the mass of the asphalt mixture. - 3.3.
-Accurate results are dependent upon proper calibration of the nuclear gauge to the material being tested as covered in Annex A. This procedure is sensitive to the type and gradation of the aggregate, liquid anti-stripping additive or hydrated lime, and the percentage and source of the asphalt binder. - 3.4.
+Accurate results are dependent on proper calibration of the nuclear gauge to the material being tested as covered in Annex A. This procedure is sensitive to the type and gradation of the aggregate, liquid anti-stripping additive or hydrated lime, and the percentage and source of the asphalt binder. - 3.4.
 This procedure measures the total amount of hydrogen in a sample including the hydrogen present in the form of water.
 Unless the test sample is totally free of water, the moisture content must be determined according to T 110 or T 329 and the percentage subtracted from the asphalt binder content measured by the nuclear gauge.
-Alternatively, prior to testing, the sample may be dried to a constant mass in an oven at $110 \pm 5^{\circ}C (230 \pm 9^{\circ}F)$ , thereby nullifying the need for a moisture correction. - 3.5.
+Alternatively, prior to testing, the sample may be dried to a constant mass in accordance with T 329, thereby nullifying the need for a moisture correction. - 3.5.
 This procedure can be used with recycled asphalt pavement (RAP) incorporated into the asphalt mixture, provided that the RAP is of uniform gradation, asphalt binder content, and asphalt binder type.
-When RAP is used, the RAP should be mixed in the calibration samples in the same proportion that will be used on the construction project.
+When RAP is used, the RAP should be mixed in the calibration samples in the same proportion that it will be used on the construction project.